On primitive ideals

 It is convenient to get the following slightly different interpretation of this functor.
 Observe that formula (\ref{continuous}) implies that the multiplication map: $ A\stackrel{a\cdot}{\too}A$ (by any element $a\in A$) is continuous in the topology on $A$ defined by the set $\{\U_+^k\cdot A\}_{k\geq 1}$ of fundamental neighborhoods of zero.
 Thus, the completion $\hA=\lim\limits_{\stackrel{\longleftarrow}{k}}\, A/\U_+^k\cd A$ acquires the structure of a complete topological algebra.
 There is a canonical algebra map: $A\to \hA$ with dense image.
 Similarly, for any left $A$-module $M$, the completion

 acquires the structure of a complete topological left $\hA$-module.
-A non-commutative analogue of the standard Artin-Rees lemma implies that, on the category of finitely-generated $A$-modules, the functor $M\mapsto {\widehat \j}(M)$ is exact.
+A noncommutative analogue of the standard Artin--Rees lemma implies that, on the category of finitely-generated $A$-modules, the functor $M\mapsto {\widehat \j}(M)$ is exact.
 Furthermore, if $M$ is finitely generated over $A$, then one has a canonical surjective morphism $\hA\otimes_{_A}M\onto {\widehat \j}(M)$, see \cite[ch.10]{AM}.
 It is clear that $\j^\dag(M)$ is nothing but the {\it continuous dual} of ${\widehat \j}(M)$.

 The object $\widehat \j(M)$ is too large to be finitely generated over $A$.
 Using the element $\bh\in A$, that has not played any role so far, one may do better provided one works with classed of $A$-modules considered below.

-{\bf Notation.\;} Given $\la\in \C$ and a locally-finite $\bh$-action on a vector space $V$, we write $[V]_\la $ for the generalized $\delta$-eigenspace corresponding to the eigenvalue $\la$.
-We will often view $A$-modules as either $\U\r$- or $\U\n$-modules via the homomorphism $\U\r\to A$ induced by the imbedding $\r\into A$.